sunyatin/McSwan/README.md

 # McSwan

+IMPORTANT.
+This is an old version of McSwan 1.0.
+To access the last stable version (article version), select the "McSwan_1.1" branch.

 ## Synopsis

 McSwan is a R package to infer the extent and the dynamics of natural selection in the genomes of single or multiple populations.